Jan 14 2014 in Review

-Danish Decommissioning has had an eventful year, with our three major decommissioning projects making significant progress.
-Join us for a tour of 2014.
+Danish Decommissioning has had an eventful year, and our three major decommissioning projects have advanced significantly.
+Join us for a review of 2014.

-D The three plants that we have been dismantling are the DR3 reactor, the Fuel fabrication plant and Hot Cells.
-DR3 (Danish Reactor 3) was Denmark's largest research reactor and it was in operation from 1960-2000. the Fuel fabrication plant fuel rod production for the DR3 reactor.
-Hot Cells were concrete cells where research was carried out into irradiated materials and sources of medical use were produced.
+TThe three facilities we have been decommissioning are the DR3 reactor, the Fuel fabrication plant, and the Hot Cells.
+DR3 (Danish Reactor 3) was Denmark's largest research reactor, operating from 1960-2000.
+The Fuel fabrication plant housed the production of fuel rods for the DR3 reactor.
+Hot Cells were concrete cells used for research on irradiated materials and the production of sources for medical use.

 DR3

-In DR3 we have carried out two large lifting operations and removed the reactor plug and top ring, which have been wedged into the reactor block.
-The plug, also known as top shield plug or TSP, amounted to 22 tons of shielding and was highly radioactive on the underside after many years of operation of the reactor.
-When it was removed, in the same operation, we put a guard lid over the tank.
+In DR3, we have carried out two major lifting operations, removing the reactor plug and the top ring, which were wedged into the reactor block.
+The plug, also known as the top shield plug or TSP, constituted 22 tons of shielding and was highly radioactive on its underside after many years of reactor operation.
+When it was removed, we simultaneously placed a shielding lid over the tank.

-After the TSP lift in May, we had to start milling concrete off the lower part of the reactor block to allow space to manoeuvre out the wide top shield ring (TSR).
+Following the TSP lift in May, we had to commence milling concrete from the lower section of the reactor block to create space for maneuvering out the wide top shield ring (TSR).

-Just over 20 cm of concrete was milled by the façade at a height of 3.30 meters.
-In October, the TSR was then lifted out of the reactor and onto a special vehicle, which was transporting it out of the reactor hall.
+Approximately 20 cm of concrete was milled from the facade at a height of 3.30 meters.
+In October, the TSR was subsequently lifted out of the reactor and placed onto a specialized transport vehicle, which conveyed it out of the reactor hall.

 the Fuel fabrication plant

-the Fuel fabrication plant have been thoroughly cleaned and we are very close to being finished.
-The building consists of several rooms where different phases of the production of fuel rods have been carried out.
+the Fuel fabrication plant has been thoroughly decontaminated, and we are very close to completion.
+The building comprises several rooms where various stages of fuel rod production were carried out.

-A large part of the work of the Fuel fabrication plant has looked like ordinary dirty refurbishment.
-We have removed tables, sinks, pipes and flooring, and we have sanded walls and ceilings to make sure there were no traces of uranium.
-The powder room was the room where Risø's laborers weighed uranium in powder form and pushed it into solid pieces surrounded by aluminum.
-It could not be avoided that a little powder was swirled up and sat like dust.
+A significant portion of the work in the Fuel fabrication plant has resembled general dirty renovation.
+We have removed tables, sinks, pipes, and flooring, and we have abraded walls and ceilings to ensure no traces of uranium remained.
+The powder room was where Risø's laboratory technicians weighed out uranium in powder form and pressed it into solid pellets encased in aluminum.
+It was inevitable that some powder would become airborne and settle as dust.

-The task of the Fuel fabrication plant because the pollution of uranium in the areas has proved to be more widespread than expected.
+The task involving the Fuel fabrication plant is protracted because uranium contamination in the areas has proven to be more widespread than anticipated.
 Our extensive measurements ensure that all contamination is removed.

 Hot Cells

-These have been major planning years for the Hot Cells project, where we have to solve a challenging task: the concrete cells must be cleaned through a 1.7 meter thick wall.
-This means that we must bring mechanical arms in through holes in the wall and sandbbp the cells in all corners, even under the fixed table in each cell.
-During 2014 we have developed a vacuum arm and a sandblower arm and prepared for the conversion of the ventilation.
-The actual work on ventilation conversion and then rough cleaning will be started in 2015.
+The Hot Cells project has involved significant planning years, as we face the challenging task of decontaminating the concrete cells through a 1.7-meter-thick wall.
+This entails inserting mechanical arms through openings in the wall and sandblasting the cells in all corners, including beneath the fixed table in each cell.
+During 2014, we developed a vacuum arm and a sandblasting arm and prepared for the modification of the ventilation system.
+The actual work on ventilation modification and subsequent rough decontamination will commence in 2015.

 Waste management